Occidente Heavyweight Championship: 2012

 The Occidente Heavyweight Championship was officially declared vacant in June, 2008.
 The title had in effect been inactive since former champion Sheriff had begun working under the enmascarado (masked) character Cien Caras Jr. in 2005, with no reference being made to his former ring character.
-CMLL decided to hold a 10-man torneo cibernetico on July 13, 2012 to determine which two wrestlers would face off for the title the following week.
+CMLL decided to hold a 10-man torneo cibernetico on July 13, 2012 to determine which two professional wrestlers would face off for the title the following week.
 Diamante and Misterioso Jr. outlasted the remaining field that included Brazo de Plata, Brazo de Oro, Rey Escorpión, Espectrum, El Hijo del Fantasma, Ráfaga, León Blanco and Gran Kenut.
 On July 20 Diamante defeated Misterioso Jr. becoming the first Occidente Heavyweight Champion in seven years.